 Source: US Department of Energy, Transportation Energy Data Book.

 The last decades have experienced a growing level of motorization, as reflected by the production of automobiles and the fleet of registered cars.
-Although car production has a behavior linked with economic cycles of growth and recession, there is a continuous growth of the fleet with an annual car production of about 34-40 million vehicles in the 1990s, well above 40 million in the 2000s and surpassing 60 million in the 2010s.
+Although car production has a behavior linked with economic cycles of growth and recession, there is a continuous growth of the fleet, with an annual car production of about 34-40 million vehicles in the 1990s, well above 40 million in the 2000s, and surpassing 60 million in the 2010s.
+Recessions, such as in the early 1980s and 2008-09, are associated with notable drops in production since cars are consumer goods whose purchases can be delayed.
+The Covid-19 pandemic substantially impacted car production with a substantial decline in 2020 as manufacturing plants were disrupted and as the demand cratered.